 - Please remember that you’re writing for a general audience.
 Use clear and compelling prose.
 And please avoid jargon.
 If you must use it, please define it for the reader.

 - Avoid the lengthy footnotes.
-You can and should feel free to use footnotes but we prefer that you make good use of hyperlinks.
-Rather than include ten footnotes to several books, consider including fewer footnotes and a few hyperlinks directly to the books or articles you are citing.
+You can and should feel free to use footnotes but we ask that pieces contain no more than five footnotes.
+We prefer that you make good use of hyperlinks.
+Rather than including multiple footnotes to several books, consider including fewer footnotes and a few hyperlinks directly to the books or articles you are citing.
 Please use brackets to indicate the inclusion of footnotes and hyperlinks i.e. [See www.aaihs.org] OR [See The Charleston Syllabus by Chad Williams, Kidada Williams and Keisha N. Blain (University of Georgia Press, 2016)]

 **All contributors to the blog grant the AAIHS an unlimited perpetual license to publish the posted content in any media.
 Authors do not retain ownership of pieces and must obtain written permission from the blog’s senior editor in order to reprint in other venues.
 Anyone interested in reprinting pieces that appear on the blog must submit a request in writing to the editors.